-In an emergency, the President of Naropa University or acting head of the Emergency Strategy Team and the Director of University Relations have primary responsibility and will confer regarding all public information, outgoing announcements and continuing media contact.
+In an emergency, the President of Naropa University or acting head of the Emergency Strategy Team and the Director of University Relations have primary responsibility and will confer regarding all public information, outgoing announcements, and continuing media contact.
 In the absence of both, the acting head of the Emergency Strategy Team shall immediately establish contact with University Relations essential employees to build a team for carrying out all necessary communications tasks.
 In any case, media relations as well as critical staff and other internal communications will be guided by the Crisis Communications plan maintained by the Department of University Relations.
 During the response phase of the emergency, until the Emergency Strategy Team is active, the responding manager or their designee may initiate contact with the Director of University Relations or other University Relations essential employees.
-Department of University Relations personnel should be prepared to assist with emergency notifications or public information needs.
-After the Emergency Strategy Team initiates contact with the Department of University Relations personnel, communication assistance with response activities, especially those concerned directly with life safety will have priority over recovery planning.
+Department of University Relations or public information needs.
+After the Emergency Strategy Team initiates contact with the Department of University Relations assistance with response activities, especially those concerned directly with life safety will have priority over recovery planning.